 The Lobachevsky Medal and Prize «For Outstanding Works in Geometry and Its Applications» are awarded by Kazan Federal University for scientific works, discoveries and inventions significant for science and practice in geometry and its applications.

-The Lobachevsky Medal and 75 000 USD of prize money are given each odd year by Kazan Federal University for outstanding works in geometry and its applications.
+The Lobachevsky Medal and 75 000 USD of prize money are given once in 5 years by Kazan Federal University for outstanding works in geometry and its applications.
 The awards ceremony is held on December 1 in the Alexander Hall of Kazan Federal University.
 The Medal and the Prize are presented by the President of the Republic of Tatarstan and the Chairman of KFU Academic Council.

 The Medal and Prize are successors of the two previous awards:

 The Lobachevsky Prize (1897 – 1937);